 The Organization of U.S. Agriculture

-Recent ERS analyses have documented the long-standing shifts of agricultural production to larger family farms, and have identified the continuing role of small farms in U.S. agriculture (see, for example, Farm Size and the Organization of U.S. Crop Farming, ERR-152, August 2013, The Changing Organization of U.S. Farming, EIB-88, December 2011, and Small Farms in the United States: Persistence Under Pressure, EIB-63, February 2010).
-Other research analyzes the impact of changing Federal policies on farm organization and financial performance (see The Potential Impact of Tax Reform on Farm Businesses and Rural Households, EIB-107, February 2013).
+Recent ERS analyses have documented the long-standing shifts of agricultural production to larger family farms, and have identified the continuing role of small farms in U.S. agriculture.
+Other research analyzes the impact of changing Federal policies on farm organization and financial performance.
+See the following ERS reports for example:

 Farm Policy and Farm Structure

 Changing farm structure affects the distribution of benefits from farm programs, and the specific elements of farm program design can affect farm structure.
 Recent ERS research has analyzed how dairy policy has been redesigned in response to increased price risks and the changing structure of dairy farms.
 See the ERS reports for more information:

 - The Evolving Distribution of Payments From Commodity, Conservation, and Federal Crop Insurance Programs (EIB-184, November 2017);